Charged Complexity and the Thermofield Double State: Complexity of the cTFD State

-The charged TFD state for the complex scalar theory is defined according to eq.~\eqref{eq:intro:cTFD}.
-Note however that this equation only depends on the combination of times $t_L+t_R$ and so the full time dependence can be captured by setting, \eg $t_L=t_R=t/2$ as we do in the following.
-The relevant state for our construction is therefore give by
+From now on, we will use a subscript $s\in [L,R]$ on our variables, indicating which copy we are referring to.
+Note that eq.~\eqref{NTFD} depends on the combination of times $t_L+t_R$ and so the full time dependence can be captured by setting, \eg $t_L=t_R=t/2$ as we do in the following.
+The time dependent TFD state of the two harmonic oscillators is given by the following explicit expression

-with $|E_n,c_\sigma\rangle$ denoting the Hamiltonian and charge eigenstates with eigenvalues $E_n,c_\sigma$, respectively.
-The goal of this note is to calculate the complexity of this state for free complex scalar field theory as a toy model.